|Max Seawright||Director of Graduate Studiesemail@example.com|

 Lu is a proud alum of the University of Utah and has worked in higher education since 2006.
 Professionally, Lu’s focus has been on advocacy and support for first generation college students and students of color.
-Through his outreach role in International and Area Studies, he looks forward to developing partnerships and maintaining community partnerships through his work.
+Through his outreach role in International and Area Studies, he looks forward to developing and maintaining community partnerships to continue this work.
 Lu enjoys street food, fiction books, comedy films and being outdoors.
 He is fluent in English and Spanish.

 Lu es graduado de la Universidad de Utah y ha trabajado en instituciones/servicios post-secundarios desde 2006.
 Profesionalmente su enfoque ha sido en ayudar y apoyar estudiantes que son minorias o que son estudiantes de primera generación (los primeros en sus familias de asistir a la Universidad).
 A través de su papel dentro del departamento de estudios internacionales el esta entusiasmado de crear y mantener colaboraciones comunitarias para seguir apoyando estudiantes.
 Lu disfruta la comida de la calle, leer obras de ficcion, ver peliculas de comedia y pasar el tiempo afuera.
 Lu habla Inglés y Español.

 A graduate of the University of Utah, Ashley studied Colonialism and Imperialism in the Department of History and, through the graduate program, further developed interests in topics of inequality, access to education, gender, and more.
 After graduating, she moved to Wuhan, China to teach academic and business writing and filled any time off from teaching with travelling.
 Now having returned to the U, Ashley enjoys helping students find connections between their studies and their international interests.
 Outside of advising, Ashley spends time perfecting her biscuit recipe food, continuing to read about all things history, excelling at board games, and combing kayak.com for cheap international flights.
 Ashley has traveled extensively in Europe and Asia and just visited South America for the first time last year.